bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_4.markdown

 As you can see from the diagram Controller controls the flow of data into and out of the database and also decides which View should be rendered next.

+\newpage

+## Exercise ##

+Go to the rails server log terminal, what is the http verb used to make the request for displaying all the articles?
+What is the resource that was requested?

 ##  Summary ##

 In this lesson we went from the view (home page) to the controller for articles and to the article model and back to the view (index page for articles).
 So the MVC components interaction as shown in the diagram: